AdamaJava/adamajava/docs/qpileup/hdf.md

 G | Integer | Count of all the G bases observed
 T | Integer | Count of all the T bases observed
 N | Integer | Count of all the N bases observed
-AQual | Long | Sum of the qualities of all the A bases at this position CQual | Long | Sum of the qualities of all the C bases at this position GQual | Long | Sum of the qualities of all the G bases at this position TQual | Long | Sum of the qualities of all the T bases at this position NQual | Long | Sum of the qualities of all the N bases at this position MapQual | Long | Sum of the mapping qualities of all reads that provide bases at this position StartAll | Integer | Count of all reads where alignment starts at this base (obeys clipping) StartNondup | Integer | As for StartAll except that we only count non-duplicate reads (obeys clipping)
+Aqual | Long | Sum of the qualities of all the A bases at this position Cqual | Long | Sum of the qualities of all the C bases at this position Gqual | Long | Sum of the qualities of all the G bases at this position Tqual | Long | Sum of the qualities of all the T bases at this position Nqual | Long | Sum of the qualities of all the N bases at this position MapQual | Long | Sum of the mapping qualities of all reads that provide bases at this position StartAll | Integer | Count of all reads where alignment starts at this base (obeys clipping) StartNondup | Integer | As for StartAll except that we only count non-duplicate reads (obeys clipping)